-Scanned with OKEN Scannel (1) This is the GeoQuery Corpus, which has also been translated with Japanese, spanish and Turkish.
-Robocup: Chang Ö Robocup à an international initiative by the astificial intelligence community that user robolic source as its domain.
-There is a special formal language, Chang Cohich used to cereado ter advice from the team wach the behaviour are expressed as and if - there rales.
-Dollocomy is an example representation li the domain !
-1) If the ball is in our penality area, all our players except player 4 should stay half. ((bpos (penality - area one)) (do (player - except our 4) (pos ('half our jj)) Systems - As pie etu above application, Itu meaning sepresentation can be a SQL query, a Prolog query, or domain-specific query representation.
-Rule Based :- Some of the remainstric parsing syrking that performed very well for both the ATIS and Communicator projects were rule - based systems in the sense that they used an interpreter othere remaintic grammat was hand crafted to be Robert to speech sucognition errors.
-The cenderlying semantic explanation of a sentence is much more compley than the undulying Semantic uiformalian so passing the meaning units in the sentence scenaretic proved to be a bear belly into TTP AR approach,
+This is the GeoQuery corpus, which has also bean translated into Japanese, spanish and Turkish.

+Robocup is an international unitative by the astificial entelligence community that uses robotic source as its domain.
+There is a special formal language, clause Change Cohich is used to cereado the advice from the team coach, and the behaviour are expressed as if -there rates.
+Pollocomy is an example representation but the domain,

+Def tee ball is in our penality area, all our players except player 4 should stay in our half.

+((bpos/penality-area one))(do (player, except

+((bpos (penality-area one)) (do (player-exceptous 4) (pos (half our)))

+System: - As per ette above applications, the meaning sepresentation can be a SQL query, a Prolog query or a domain-specific query representation.

+Rule Based! - Some of the semantic parsing systems

+that performed very well for both the AF ATIS

+and Communicator projects were rule - buted

+systems in the sence that they used an interpreter

+whose semantic geommas was handcrafted to be

+Sobject to speech secognition errors, the cendentymp

+semantic epplanation of a sentence is much more

+complete than the undulying semantic information

+so passing the meaning units in the sentence

+into semantic proved to be a be a belle opposite.

-(12) Especially in dealing with spontoneous specch, the system has to account for ungrammatical wistruction, stutters, filled phases and so on.
-Island order is therefore becames less important, which leads to meaning units scattered with bentences / uterances and not necessarily is the order that would make same to a syntactic parter.
-Supervised :- Although rule-based techniques are relatively easy to craft in the beginning and save a good pupple to formulate Schulian to valious takes, tuy have sureal downsides (i) they need some effort upfront to create the rules. (ii) the lime and specificity required to write ruly asually restricts the development to systems that operate in limited domain. (iii) they are hard to maintain and scale up as the probleme becomes more complex and more domain endependent ivo theep lend to be brittle.
+Especially in dealing with spontoneous speech, the system has to account for ungrammatical wistructions, stuffers, filled phases and so on.
+Intend order is therefore becames his important, which leads to meaning units scattered with souteness whereas and not necessarily in the order that would make same to a syntoctic parser.

+Supervised: - Although rule-based techniques are relatively early to craft in the beginning and some a good purpose to formulate solution to various takes.

+They have several downsides:

+(i) they need some effort uplant to create the

+(i) they need some effort upfront to create the rules.

+visually restricts the development to systems that operate in limited domain.

+problems becomes more complex and scaleup as the evidependent ivo they lend to be brittle.

 The alternative is to use statistical models derived from hand-annotated data.
-However, unless some hand-annotated data is available, Statictical models cannot be card to deal with ankenown phenomena.
-During the ATIS evaluations some data was hand-tagged for semantic information. they had four components we this system : (i) semantic passe (ii) semantic frame iii, discourse (iv) backend This system used a supervised learning approach
+However, unless some hand-annotated data is available, statistical models council be used to deal with unknown iii) discourse (iv) backend this system used a supervised learning approach

-Scanned with OKEN Scannel
+Dusing the ATIS evaluations some data was

+hard-tagged for semantic histornation.
+They

+had four components nie thin system:

+(i) semantic passe (ii) semantic frame

+//

-Scanned with OKEN Scanner // Combined with quick training augmentalizes through a human in-the-loop corrective approach to generate slightly lower quality but more data fer minproved Rupelvinion.
-Saftware- Some Rule based systems are 1.
+a human nin-the-loop corrective a slightly lower quality but more uniproved lapelvision. gmentalran through pproach to generali data fer

+Saftware- Some Rule based so 1.
 WASP 2.
-KRIBPER 3.
-CITELL
+KRIBA-R ysluin are

+4 970

+The control of the co